khalilghouddan/CNN_FACE_GENDER_SEX_DETECTION/README.md

-# 📸 UTKFace Age & Gender Detection
+# 📸  Age & Gender Detection
 Deep Learning Project for Real-Time Face Analysis

 This project uses the **UTKFace dataset** to train Convolutional Neural Networks capable of predicting **gender** and **age groups** from facial images.